Table of Contents

 Based on these investigations, the NHTSA has found no flaws in the cars that may explain the simultaneous failures of the throttle and brake systems.

 Common injuries caused by pedal confusion

-The injuries that might be experienced due to pedal confusion can range in severity, just like in any other vehicle accident.
+The injuries that might be experienced due to a confusing gas and brake pedal can range in severity, just like in any other vehicle accident.

 The issue will depend on various elements, including the size and speed of the vehicle.

 However, pedal confusion has been linked to both fatal and permanent injuries, such as: